Samuelson777/Microsoft-Classifying-Cybersecurity-Incidents-with-Machine-Learning/README.md

 # Microsoft: Classifying Cybersecurity Incidents with Machine Learning

 ## Project Description
-This =project aims to enhance the efficiency of Security Operation Centers (SOCs) by developing a machine learning model capable of accurately predicting the triage grade of cybersecurity incidents.
+This project aims to enhance the efficiency of Security Operation Centers (SOCs) by developing a machine learning model capable of accurately predicting the triage grade of cybersecurity incidents.
 Using the comprehensive GUIDE dataset, the model categorizes incidents as true positive (TP), benign positive (BP), or false positive (FP) based on historical evidence and customer responses.
 The ultimate goal is to support guided response systems in providing SOC analysts with precise, context-rich recommendations, thereby improving the overall security posture of enterprise environments.

 ## Skills Learned
 - Data Preprocessing and Feature Engineering